zextras/tech-doc/source/suite/powerstore.rst

 accounts from a given domain, from one mailbox server to another within the same Zimbra infrastructure.

-   **Warning**

-   If the Zextras Powerstore module is installed and enabled, this command replaces the old ``zmmboxmove`` and ``zmmailboxmove`` commands.
+.. warning:: If the Zextras Powerstore module is installed and enabled, this command replaces the old ``zmmboxmove`` and ``zmmailboxmove`` commands.
 Using any of the legacy commands will return an error and won’t move any data.

 **Syntax**